aws-samples/non-profit-blockchain/new-member/README.md

 However, if you query the balance again you will find the balance has not changed.
 Any idea why?

-Your Account B peer node is now a committer peer, which means the peer is able to validate the blocks it receives and maintain its own ledger.
+Your Account B peer node is now a committer peer, which means the peer is able to validate the blocks it receives from the Ordering Service and maintain its own ledger.
 However, it is not yet an endorsing peer and cannot take part in endorsing transactions.
 The `docker exec` statement we used above sends the transaction to the Account B peer node for endorsement.
 The Account B peer node will follow the standard Fabric process of simulating the transaction and endorsing it.
 The endorsed transaction is then sent to the ordering service, which groups transactions into blocks and sends to the peer nodes.
 Each peer node will then validate the transactions in the block.
 The transaction endorsed by Account B will fail the validation step as it does not meet the endorsement policy of the chaincode on this channel.
 The transaction will be written to the blockchain on each peer as an 'invalid' transaction, while the world state will not be updated.

 You can check the block height on the channel to confirm that the transactions you invoke do result in new blocks, even though there is no update to the world state.
 Run this before and after you run the `peer chaincode invoke`.